anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 ![plot of chunk scatter](figure/scatter-1.png)

-We have plotted here logarithms of the count values, $\log_{10}(k+1)$, with one pseudocount added to avoid zeroes, which cannot be shown in a log-log plot, because $\log 0 = -\infty$.
+We have plotted here logarithms of the count values, log<sub>10</sub>(*k*+1) (with one pseudocount added to avoid zeroes, which could otherwise not be shown in a log-log plot, because log 0 = -∞).

 If we looked at several such plots for different squares in the heatmap, maybe some orange ones, a few yellow ones, and some of the blueish ones, we could get a quick feeling about how good or bad a correlation value of 0.9 or 0.8 is.

 With LinkedCharts, we can do precisely that.
-We can display the two plots side-by-side, and when one clicks with the mouse on a square on the heatmap, the scatter plot will change to display the correlation between the two samples associated with the heatmap square.
+We can display the two plots side-by-side, and when one clicks with the mouse on a cell of the heatmap, the scatter plot will change to display the correlation between the two samples associated with the heatmap cell.

 Here is first the code to display the two plots side-by-side, for now without linking them (i.e., without handling mouse clicks):